« Marble Flooring | Main | Best Kitchen Flooring »

 Vinyl Kitchen Flooring

 Are you looking for an inexpensive way to update your kitchen?
 Vinyl flooring is a wonderful option that offers homeowners a wide variety of colors and patterns.
 The great thing is that the assortment is wide open for you to make your kitchen into the showplace that you want it to be.
-Vinyl kitchen flooring is also durable and easy to clean.
+Vinyl kitchen flooring is also one of the best as it is durable and easy to clean.
 What more could you want in flooring for your kitchen?

 Several different kinds of vinyl flooring that are available.
 The most common kinds of vinyl flooring are inlaid vinyl, standard vinyl, and VCT or compressed vinyl flooring.
 Inlaid vinyl flooring is more expensive, but the benefit of inlaid vinyl flooring is that the color and pattern goes completely through the flooring.
 This makes it more durable than standard vinyl flooring where the pattern or color is just on the surface.
 VCT is highly compressed tile that is made from recycled vinyl materials.
 It is widely used commercially because of its durability and ease of use.